GerbenJavado/LinkFinder/README.md

 Optional:
 Clicking the extension icon in Chrome allows you to add domains to the whitelist.
 You can remove domains from the whitelist by clicking on the title (LinkFinder) in the extension.

+# Final Notes
+- This is still in development stage and there might be some bugs or imperfections.
+Feel free to submit an issue whenever you find one.